-The members of the H&S Committee are currently Mr. Cleary (Chair), Mr. Bloom, Ms. Dutton, Mr. Festival and Ms. Montana.
-The H&S Committee met four times in 2022.
+The members of the H&S Committee are currently Mr. Cleary (Chair), Mr. Bloom, Ms. Dutton, Ms. Hooper, Ms. Montana and Mr. Richardson.
+Following the Meeting, Mr. Cleary will no longer be a member of the H&S Committee and Mr. Bloom will be appointed Chair of the H&S Committee.
+The H&S Committee met four times in 2023.
 All of these directors have a deep understanding of our approach to and management of operational risks.
 The purpose of the H&S Committee is to assist the Board in fulfilling its oversight role and other responsibilities.
 Some of the roles of the H&S Committee are to:

-- review the status and effectiveness of our environmental operational, health and safety performance, including processes to ensure compliance with internal policies and goals and external laws and regulations; - review the status of our emergency response plans and capabilities, including management and crisis communications; - monitor performance, including agreed upon metrics and indicators, with a focus of providing a desirable outcome for investors, customers, employees, contractors and the community; - review high risk activities and events that have led, or could have led, to major and catastrophic losses or incidents, including any related issues and action plans put in place to prevent recurrence; - review any material operational matters and execution of material capital projects as it relates to environmental operations, health and safety matters, including emissions reductions projects; - approve the annual health and safety goals and plans and ensure that all affiliates and subsidiaries have goals aligned with ours; and - ensure there are measurable and actionable systems and processes in place by which to hold management accountable in relation to health and safety performance.
+- review the status and effectiveness of our environmental operational, health and safety performance, including processes to ensure compliance with internal policies and goals and external laws and regulations; - review the status of our emergency response plans and capabilities, including management and crisis communications; - monitor performance, including agreed upon metrics and indicators, with a focus of providing a desirable outcome for investors, customers, employees, contractors and the community; - review high risk activities and events that have led, or could have led, to major and catastrophic losses or incidents, including any related issues and action plans put in place to prevent recurrence; - review any material operational matters and execution of material capital projects as it relates to environmental operations, health and safety matters, including emissions reductions projects; - approve the annual health and safety goals and plans and ensure that all affiliates and subsidiaries have goals aligned with ours; and - ensure there are measurable and actionable systems and processes in place to hold management accountable in relation to health and safety performance.